simjoly/CourseComparativeMethods/README.md

 # Course on Comparative Methods

-This repository contains examples of application of phylogenetic comparative methods in the statistical software R.
+This repository contains tutorials structured in 7 different lectures that gives examples of application of phylogenetic comparative methods in the statistical software R.

 ### Acknowledgements